-So, on the thirty-second anniversary of his death, let us remember a true Michigan Man for his great contributions to the history of Michigan football.
+So, on the thirty-fourth anniversary of his death, let us remember a true Michigan Man for his great contributions to the history of Michigan football.
 After graduation, Bob Brown went on to a successful business career in western Michigan.
 He also served as a regent for the University of Michigan from 1967 to 1974.
 May Robert J. “Bob” Brown, Sr., always rest in peace.
 Go Blue!

 The Legend of Bo Schembechler is a football love story.
 Millions of Michigan football fans loved Bo Schembechler almost as much as he loved The University of Michigan.
 This insightful book details how “Bo Who” simply became “Bo” to Wolverine Nation and to college football fans across the country and around the world.
 It details Bo’s twenty-one-year journey to bring Michigan Football back to national prominence and how he kept it there!